Abdul Hameed Dogar: Judicial career

-Mr Dogar joined the judicial service on 10 April 1995 with an appointment to the Sindh High Court.
+Dogar joined the judicial service on 10 April 1995 with an appointment to the Sindh High Court.
 He was elevated to the Supreme Court on 28 April 2000.

 Following the Proclamation of Emergency by Chief of Army Staff General Pervez Musharraf, Dogar was appointed as Chief Justice of Pakistan.
 He took oath on Provisional Constitutional Order (PCO) on 3 November 2007.
 Earlier a 7-member bench of the Supreme Court had overturned the PCO.
 Dogar was one of the only four sitting judges in Supreme Court who immediately took oath under the PCO 2007 on 3 November 2007, when the majority of Supreme Court judges refused to take oath under the PCO.
 The others judges who took the PCO oath with him were Muhammad Nawaz Abbasi, Faqir Muhammad Khokhar and M. Javed Buttar.
 Later in the evening, in Karachi Saiyed Saeed Ashhad also took oath on PCO on 3 November 2007.

 Chief Justice Abdul Hameed Dogar took a new oath on 15 December 2007, this time on the constitution.
 He retired from Supreme Court on 21 March 2009.

 On 31 July 2009, in a landmark verdict, the Supreme Court of Pakistan termed as illegal and unconstitutional the appointment of Abdul Hameed Dogar as Chief Justice.

 Controversies

 Oath on PCO 1999

 On 26 January 2000 the higher judiciary was asked to take fresh oath of office under the PCO 1999 by the Chief Executive General Pervez Musharraf.
 Justice Dogar as the sitting judge of Sindh High Court took oath.

-On 31 July 2009, the Supreme court of Pakistan unanimously declared in a judgement that Musharff's act of 3 November 2007 to impose the emergency as a Chief of Army Staff was unconstitutional and unlawful.
+On 31 July 2009, the Supreme Court of Pakistan unanimously declared in a judgement that Musharaff's act of 3 November 2007 to impose the emergency as a Chief of Army Staff was unconstitutional and unlawful.
 Consequently, in the absence of consultations made by the de jure Chief Justice of Pakistan, all the nominations made by the De facto Chief Justice Abdul Hameed Dogar during his tenure were held to be null and void.

 PCO 2007 Oath and Appointment as Chief Justice of Pakistan

-On 3 November 2007, the then Chief of the Army Staff Gen. Pervez Musharaf declared emergency in Pakistan and issued a Provisional Constitutional Order (PCO).
-A seven bench supreme court bench headed by the Chief Justice Iftikhar Muhammad Chaudhry issued an order that declared emergency illegal and ordered that no judge shall take oath on PCO.
+On 3 November 2007, the then Chief of the Army Staff Gen. Pervez Musharraf declared emergency in Pakistan and issued a Provisional Constitutional Order (PCO).
+A seven-bench supreme court bench headed by the Chief Justice Iftikhar Muhammad Chaudhry issued an order that declared emergency illegal and ordered that no judge shall take oath on PCO.